 Don’t let its whimsical nature fool you, though.
 The Hallow is full of dangerous enemies and will spread like wildfire if you don’t deal with it.

-Once both the Hallow and Underground Hallow biomes spawn, they will begin to spread.
-Pearlstone, Pearlsand, and dirt blocks with Hallowed grass growing on them will apply to neighboring blocks.
+Once the Hallow and Underground Hallow biomes spawn, they will begin to spread.
+Pearlstone, Pearlsand, and dirt blocks with Hallowed grass growing on them will apply to neighbor blocks.
 It is also capable of spreading over any existing Corruption or Crimson blocks.

 Corruption is identified by its dark, dreary, purple themes of death and decay.

-The Corruption extends underground through a series of chasms, each of which ends in a Shadow Orb.
+The Corruption extends underground through chasms, each ending in a Shadow Orb.

-Like both Crimson and Hallowed, Corruption spreads to any susceptible blocks in the vicinity of the pre-existing biome.
+Like Crimson and Hallowed, Corruption spreads to susceptible blocks near the pre-existing biome.
 It can also apply to Deserts, turning them into Corrupted Deserts.
 The only difference between regular Corruption and the Desert variants is the inclusion of several additional enemies in the latter.